moorscode/ReactRenderer/README.md

 Sometimes you want to cache a component and don't go through the server-side rendering process again.
 In that case, you can set the option `cached` to `true`:

 `{{ react_component('RecipesApp', {'props': props, 'cached': true}) }}`

-You can also set a cache key.
-This key could be for instance the id of an entity.
-Well, it is up to you.
-If you don't set an id, the id will be based on the name of the component, so no matter what props you pass, the component will be cached and rendered with the same representation.

-`{{ react_component('RecipesApp', {'props': props, 'cached': true, 'cache_key': "hi_there"}) }}`

 To enable/disable the cache globally for your app you need to write this configuration.
 The default value is disabled, so please enable this feature if you plan to use it.